siobhanlgorman/knits-and-pieces/TESTING.md

 For User Story testing first navigate to the [Knits and Pieces website](https://knits-and-pieces.herokuapp.com/)

-* As a shopper I want to be able to view a list of products[#1](https://github.com/siobhanlgorman/knits-and-pieces/issues/1) so that I can select some to purchase
+* As a shopper I want to be able to view a list of products so that I can select some to purchase [#1](https://github.com/siobhanlgorman/knits-and-pieces/issues/1)

 **Acceptance Criteria**: User can view list of products with image, title and price on Shop page